Streaming your jam on Twitch

 The recommended specs for a streaming computer are as follows:

-• CPU: Intel Core i5-4670 or AMD Equivalent (use this tool to compare your CPU)
+• CPU: Intel Core i5 (4th gen or higher) or AMD Equivalent (use this tool to compare your CPU)

 • GPU should support DirectX 10 and up